-Council doesn’t have a regulatory role in relation to asbestos, which is why we’ll usually refer you to another agency who does, such as Worksafe Victoria or the Environment Protection Authority (EPA).
-However we encourage all residents to be aware and responsible about asbestos in our community.
+Because Council doesn’t have a regulatory role in relation to asbestos, we’ll usually refer you to another agency that does, such as Worksafe Victoria or the Environment Protection Authority (EPA).
+However, we encourage all residents to be aware and responsible about asbestos in our community.

 - Be asbestos aware – read the Government’s comprehensive guide: Asbestos – A guide for householders.

 - When renovating, don’t attempt asbestos removal yourself.
 Use a licenced contractor.

 - Never put other people’s health at risk by illegally dumping asbestos.

 - If you suspect asbestos isn’t being removed safely at a worksite, report it to Worksafe.

 - If you see dumped asbestos in Darebin, call our Customer Service on 8470 8888.

 - If asbestos is being removed from your home during home renovations, let your neighbours know beforehand and reassure them that it’s being handled safely.